cpsamtec/virtuin/docs/documentation.md

 - the GUI will display a web view to a web service running in the docker environment or remotely if one is specified by a *Task*. (optional *viewURL*)

 When the process exit's the task will be complete.
-If the operator exits the GUI or Virtuin will bring the docker compose environment down.
+If the operator exits the GUI or unloads the collection, Virtuin will bring the docker compose environment down.
+Only one collection can run at a time.

 ### Installation